Mold Making Part 1 - The Equipment

 You will also need a vacuum chamber.
 I looked into getting an actual vacuum bell, which is basically a large inverted blown glass bowl.
 They sell for several hundred dollars, so I passed on those.
 I went to my local Wal-Mart and picked up a set of three food vacuum containers for about $25.
 They sell them as an accessory to the home food vacuum packing sets.
 It comes with the all-important "Universal Accessory Sealer" vacuum cap.
 This set does not include the vacuum itself, but you may kill two birds by buying a set that includes both the vacuum pump and vacuum chamber.
 But, I do not know if the food vacuum pumps have enough suction, so keep your receipt.

 When you're serious, you order the Silicone rubber by the gallon.
-I use the Smooth-On, Mold Max series of silicone rubber for most of my projects.
+I use the Smooth-On Mold Max series of silicone rubber for most of my projects.
 I've also had good luck with the Smooth-On OOMOO rubber as well.

 You will need some Modeling Clay.
-Make sure you get clay that is Sulfur free.
+Make sure you get clay that is Sulfur Free Modeling Clay.
 Silicone rubber does not like to be near clay that contains sulfur and it will inhibit the curing process.
 I get my clay from Michaels Craft stores.
 Just look on the label for "Sulfur Free" or a statement that it can be used with silicone rubber molds.
 The Clay will be used to anchor your original and can be used as a sealant around the edge of the Legos to prevent silicone leakage.

 You will need dozens of Popsicle sticks (craft sticks) as you will be mixing and stirring everything.
 I may use two or three during each step of the process being sure to use a new one when I am transferring the silicone from one container to another.
 If any unmixed residue left on the stick makes its way into the final mold you will have an uncured sticky spot.
 I know from experience.
 Don't be tempted to scrap every last bit off of the sides of the cup when transferring to the larger container for degassing.